Trump's EPA rewrote the rules on air, water energy. Now voters face a choice on climate change issues

 All year, the USA TODAY Network explores America, from its inundated coasts to its peaks of melting snow, to reveal these stories of change.
 These are the climate’s casualties — and its survivors.

-This article originally appeared on USA TODAY: As climate change escalates, voters face a choice: deregulate or re-regulate
+This article originally appeared on Cape Cod Times: As climate change escalates, voters face a choice: deregulate or re-regulate